lddyato/MYSQL/Exercise 2: Selecting Data Subsets using WHERE.md

 SELECT *
 FROM users
 WHERE state IN ("NC","NY");

+# select all of the User IDs of customers who have female dogs whose breed includes the word "terrier" somewhere in its name
+%%sql
+SELECT user_guid, gender, breed
+FROM dogs
+WHERE gender='female' AND breed LIKE ("%terrier%");
 ```

-## step 4 using WHERE to interact with datetime data
+## step 4: using WHERE to interact with datetime data
 * DATE - format YYYY-MM-DD
 * DATETIME - format: YYYY-MM-DD HH:MI:SS
 * TIMESTAMP - format: YYYY-MM-DD HH:MI:SS